-Here are 11 questions you may be asking yourself, along with their answers.
-Hopefully, these can help you better understand treatment, lifestyle modifications, and more related to PsA.
+Here are some questions you may be asking yourself, along with their answers.
+Hopefully, the following information can help you better understand treatment, lifestyle modifications, and more related to PsA.

 PsA is a chronic condition that affects your joints.
-Unfortunately, there is no cure.
+Currently, there is no cure.

 PsA can affect any joint in your body, including large joints like your knees and shoulders and smaller joints in your fingers and toes.
 You may even experience symptoms in your spine.